 A Price Floor Example To Drive Consistent & Healthy Cashflow 💱

 What is the most common price floor example?
 What can pricing managers do to set and manage prices so they never go below cost?
-And what are the best price controls to ensure a profitability product portfolio?
-In particular, controls which move a business away from net pricing discussions with their customers and mitigate against cashflow problems.
+And what are the best price controls to ensure a profitable product portfolio?
+In particular, controls that move a business away from net pricing discussions with their customers and mitigate against cashflow problems.

 Table of Contents: